Automatically Enhancing the Quality of Android App Bug Reports: Bug Report Quality Model

 Our quality model defines quality categories for the three main bug report components: the OB, EB, and S2Rs.
 A high-quality bug report must contain complete, detailed, and accurate descriptions of these components.
 The model targets reports of GUI-based applications, in particular Android apps.

 \textbf{S2R Quality Model.} The S2Rs in a high-quality bug report are an enumerated list of GUI interactions that a user performs on the app sequentially to reproduce the bug.
-Each step should be atomic: it should represent a single GUI action (\eg\ a tap, type, or swipe) on a particular GUI component (\eg\ button or text field) located in an app screen (\eg an activity, window, or pop-up dialog).
-An example of high-quality S2R is ``On the main screen, tap the `More options' button''.
+Each step should be atomic: it should represent a single GUI action (\eg\ a tap, type, or swipe) on a particular GUI component (\eg\ button or text field).
+An example of high-quality S2R is \rev{``Tap the `More options' button''}.
 We adapt the \textbf{S2R quality model} from prior work~\cite{Chaparro2019} and define the following categories: \begin{itemize} \item \textbf{Correct Step (CS):} the step corresponds to a specific GUI interaction in the application.

 \item \textbf{Ambiguous Step (AS):} the step corresponds to multiple interactions on GUI components.